 We issue surety bonds in the ordinary course of business to support our projects.
-At June 30, 2022, we had \$110.8 million of outstanding surety bonds, of which \$50.0 million relates to our MPSV projects that are subject to dispute and \$55.8 million relates primarily to our Active Retained Shipyard Contracts.
+At September 30, 2022, we had \$121.1 million of outstanding surety bonds, of which \$50.0 million relates to our MPSV projects that are subject to dispute, \$55.8 million relates to our Active Retained Shipyard Contracts, and \$15.3 million relates to our Fabrication Division contracts and certain of our insurance coverages.
 See Note 7 for further discussion of our MPSV dispute.